 - The Outlaw Trail Jeep Tour of Sedona – 3 hours total; great for the entire family (we would have chosen this one had we not been short on time on our last day in Sedona)

-- Extreme Sedona Off-Road Canyon Jeep Tour – 2.5 hours; great for those looking for more bumps and incline
+- Extreme Sedona Off-Road Canyon Jeep Tour – 2.5 hours; great for those looking for more bumps and inclines

 Pro Tip: These Jeep tours tend to get a bit dusty.
 Do bring a bandana or face mask to protect your face from the dust and dirt.
 You’re also going to want to bring along body wipes with you so you can quickly freshen up after the tour!

 Pink Jeep or Arizona Safari Jeep Tours?
+I’ve done both.
 Honestly, Pink Jeep Tours are great, but they’re way more expensive.
-I’ve found Arizona Safari Jeep Tours to be a wonderful alternative, so my pick these days is Arizona Safari Jeep Tours.
+Arizona Safari Jeep Tours was a wonderful alternative, so my pick these days is Arizona Safari Jeep Tours.

 Head back to Phoenix

 Your epic Arizona road trip has finally come to an end.
-Wow, what a wonderful 5 days it has been!
+What a wonderful 5 days it has been indeed.

 At this point in the day, pick up any last-minute gifts and refreshments, grab a quick meal, top-up on gas, and head back to Phoenix.